-Each storage device, or LUN, is identified by several names.
+In the ESXi environment, each storage device is identified by several names.

 Depending on the type of storage, the ESXi host uses different algorithms and conventions to generate an identifier for each storage device.

-When the device does not provide the Page 83 information, the host generates an mpx.path name, where path represents the first path to the device, for example, mpx.vmhba1:C0:T1:L3.
-This identifier can be used in the same way as the SCSI INQUIRY identifies.
+When the device does not provide an identifier, the host generates an mpx.path name, where path represents the first path to the device, for example, mpx.vmhba1:C0:T1:L3.
+This identifier can be used in the same way as the storage-provided identifies.

 The mpx.path identifier is created for local devices on the assumption that their path names are unique.
 However, this identifier is not unique or persistent, and can change after every system restart.